 The Reserve Bank has two boards: the Reserve Bank Board, which has responsibility for monetary and banking policy and the Bank's policy on other matters excluding payments system policy; and the Payments System Board, which has responsibility for payments system policy.
-Subject to policy set by the boards, the Bank is managed by the Governor.
+Under the Reserve Bank Act 1959, the Bank is managed by the Governor.